joba-1/PicoW_A2DP/Readme.md

 ## Configuration
 * Used pins for connectiong the DAC are defined in CMakeLists.txt
 * Bluetooth name and pin also defined in CMakeLists.txt
+* If RUN_PIN is defined the pin will be used to pull down RUN pin to reset on fatal errors

 ## Debugging / Flashing
 Use commandline to cmake the firmware, then copy the UF2 to the USB filesystem or use picoprobe and openocd to flash the firmware and openocd/gdb to debug.
 Alternatively use VS Code with CMake Tools and Cortex Debug extensions as a build/debug environment.

 ## WIP
+Currently done:
-Currently the first step is done: separate the demo from the pico-examples repo.
+* separate the demo from the pico-examples repo.
+* enable debugging with picoprobe and VS Code
-Target is to have a modular design with stable functionality for everyday use.
+* modularize bt functionality: i2s, avrcp, a2dp, sdp and generic bt Target is to have a modular design with stable functionality for everyday use.

-## Features
+## Added Features
+* LED functions
+    * on during boot
-* added LED showing a2dp connection status
+    * show a2dp connection status
+    * blink on fatal errors
+* configurable BT device name and BT connection pin
+* configurable hard reset via pin